 Weightings could also be added with bonus points for local or organic varieties.

-Marketing from the start
+Marketing right from the get go

 For things we care about and are true super-fans of – that relationship with a new product could well begin at its inception.